Minerallo/Paper_slab_buckling_input_files/Readme.txt

 This repository gives the necessary instruction to run the models from the Pons et al., 2022  "Tench migration and slab buckling control the formation of the Central Andes".
-Nature communications co-author :  Stephan Sobolev, Sibiao Liu , Derek Neuharth
+Submitted to Nature communications co-author :  Stephan Sobolev, Sibiao Liu , Derek Neuharth

+This work is licenced with CC Attribution 4.0 (CC BY 4.0) In case of the use of these files, please cite.
+Pons, Michaël; Sobolev, Stephan; Liu, Sibiao; Neuharth, Derek (2022): 2D geodynamic subduction model of the Central Andes.
+GFZ Data Services. https://doi.org/10.5880/GFZ.2.5.2022.001

 The repository includes the parameter files (*.prm) ran with the ASPECT code that are necessary to reproduce the results of the paper as well as the initial temperature and composition files.